nim-lang/Nim/doc/manual_experimental.rst

 the overhead of an indirection via `FlowVar[T]` to ensure correctness.

 **Note**: Currently exceptions are not propagated between `spawn`'ed tasks!

+This feature is likely to be removed in the future as external packages can have better solutions.

 Spawn statement